 Fabric building roof options are designed to withstand applicable snow and roof loads.
 And with custom engineering, there is so much more you can do with the roof.

-Insulation and liners are another option for fabric roofs.
+Insulation and liners are another fabric building roof option.
 Roof insulation may be the same as the walls or a different weight.

 Graphics can also be applied to the roof panels to show your support for your logo or mascot.